 Scheduling an appointment

 All appointments can be scheduled by phone or by email (please see ‘contact us’ page).
-Please allow 60 minutes for your initial consultation which will include both assessment and treatment.
+Please allow up to 60 minutes for your initial consultation which will include both assessment and treatment.
 Please bring any private health insurance details with you to this first visit if you do not wish to be invoiced directly for Physiotherapy treatment.

 As the examination continues the Physiotherapist will be able to identify the structures at fault and the underlying cause of the problem.
 This will be explained clearly to you and any questions regarding the findings will be happily answered.
 Using the examination findings, your Physiotherapist will then formulate a treatment plan and begin the required manual therapy at this first visit.
 You may also be instructed through some exercises to do at home that will enhance the manual therapy and your recovery.

 Your next session after the assessment should ideally be scheduled within the next few days (depending on the condition in question).
 With the odd exception, subsequent treatments are generally either 30 or 45 minutes long to enable the Physiotherapist to deliver first class manual therapy to alleviate the symptoms as well as being able to spend sufficient time on your rehabilitation exercises.
 It is sometimes necessary for treatment sessions to focus entirely on either the manual therapy or the rehabilitation if the condition is complex and warrants it.